ThePresistence/superduper/tests/notes.md

 # pytest

 Whenever you're writing a test case, create a folder called "test".
 It's a recommendable way to do that.

+## Testing theory

+The test should not tide the implementation of the function, they should only test the behaviour of the function and not just function too.
+This kind of testing is called **black box testing**.
+The idea of the black box test is you cannot see the internals.

+The **opposite** of the **black box** is **glass box tests**, it does exposes the internals of the function.
+We want our **test** can should be **black box tests** the reason should be we just need to test the input and output of the function not the internals.

+By the way, the word people use the describe the tests that depends on implementation details is **brittle**, developers don't want the test case to be **brittle**.

+**Test case universe**, it means the set of all possible test cases or all possible inputs that we could run through this function.
+Adding more test cases will prove that the written code is super robust.
+The trade of off increasing the number of test in **test case universe** is that the **more the test you have the slower the code**.

+## Parameterized test cases

+Often times you can divide the test case universe into different categories or sections.
+Let's say you have a function to add, instead of having the test case like infinte numbers you can divide the test cases like this positive numbers, negative numbers and zero.
+IF the function is working for this numbers, it means it's working good.
+Here we're are dividing the test case into some sections.